defland/bhpcore/doc/init.md

 NOTE: This approach is intended for those wanting to run bluehostd as the current user.
-You will need to modify org.bluehost.bluehostd.plist if you intend to use it as a Launch Daemon with a dedicated aithercore user.
+You will need to modify org.bluehost.bluehostd.plist if you intend to use it as a Launch Daemon with a dedicated bluehostcore user.

 5. Auto-respawn
 -----------------------------------